Online Games for Kids – that this mummy actually likes

 Do your kids play online games?
 We had so many rules and restrictions in place about the games that the kids could and couldn’t play and when they were allowed to play online games for kids, but then covid hit and lockdown became their reality and I just had to let them play with their friends online.

-Since lockdown has been released, I have found it hard to dial back on the amount of time they spend playing online games for kids and so I recently decided if you can’t beat them join them and I have started to take more interest in the games that they are playing and try to find some online games for kids that I am happy for them to play and that I might even join in with.
+Since the world has gone back to normal (ish), I have found it hard to dial back on the amount of time they spend playing online games for kids and so I recently decided if you can’t beat them join them and I have started to take more interest in the games that they are playing and try to find some online games for kids that I am happy for them to play and that I might even join in with.

 Having said that there are still clearly limits on their screen time and of course school work comes first, but I have just accepted that online games for kids aren’t all bad and am finding common ground with my online games loving kids (and husband for that matter)

 In this post I am sharing some of the games and sites that we have been using and the online games for kids that I am personally ok with my children playing.

 Solitaire.Org Free Online Games

 Solitaire.Org is the reason that I am currently writing this post at 10:30pm… I got sucked into Solitaire and couldn’t stop.
 I forgot how much fun that game is!
 I haven’t taught my kids to play Solitaire yet, but having played online today I am definitely going to share this with them as it really does get the brain working.
 You have to pay attention and so I think it would be a great game for the kids to learn.